-Linda and Ken, who will participate with us in the Two Trees gathering, have invited us for dinner following the event.
+Linda and Ken, who will participate in the Two Trees gathering, have invited us for dinner following the event.
 No doubt, it will be a fun and entertaining late afternoon and evening.
 We so much appreciate being able to socialize after such a long dry spell months ago in India.

 It certainly has been a social dry spell for citizens throughout the world over the past 14 months since Covid-19 precipitated lockdowns in almost every country.
 At this point, we can’t help but wonder how safe the lessening of lockdown will impact the new cases of the virus as more and more private and public gatherings pick up the pace after all this time.

-On the occasions where I went downstairs to pay the hotel bill, which later we had them bring the bill to us, again, I was shocked by the resistance to wearing masks, wearing masks properly and lack of social distancing.
+On the occasions where I went downstairs to pay the hotel bill, which later we had them bring the bill to us, again, I was shocked by the resistance to wearing masks, wearing masks properly, and lack of social distancing.
 The hotel staff tried desperately to get the guests to comply to no avail.

 Gosh, we’re grateful we were able to leave India.
 It’s so much safer here in Marloth Park.
 We often wonder about the accuracy of the stats here in South Africa when it appears cases are dropping at this point.
-And yet, just yesterday, we read a news article from what appears to be a reputable source, stating a potentially new lockdown on the horizon.
+And yet, just yesterday, we read a news article from what seems to be a reputable source, stating a potentially new lockdown on the horizon.

 That’s it for today, dear readers.
 Thanks for hanging in there with us during these peculiar times.
-Hopefully, as restrictions lessen, (or not) we can still provide ample fodder to please our readers.
+Hopefully, as restrictions lessen (or not), we can still provide ample fodder to please our readers.

 Photo from one year ago today, May 5, 2020:

-|Tom and I at Amazing River View in October 2018, when friends Lois and Tom were visiting for three weeks.
+|Tom and I were at Amazing River View in October 2018, when friends Lois and Tom visited for three weeks.
 For more photos, please click here.|